Festive Season Health

 Alcohol is certainly the first thing most people think of when they think of the ‘silly season’.
 Most of us know that alcohol and our livers are not good friends.
 In fact, alcohol consumption can affect many different systems not just the liver.
 Alcohol directly damages the stomach wall causing inflammation and alcohol is also a nervous system depressant, which can lead to mood change, irritability and depression – especially over time or with excess consumption.

 The amount of alcohol that a person can safely consume is highly individual, depending on age, sex, weight and family history.
-So the festive message is to be mindful of the affects that alcohol has on your body and take it easy.
+So the festive message is to be mindful of the effects that alcohol has on your body and take it easy.
+(Check out this article for more info on alcohol and cancer risk).
 Pace yourself with drinks (no more than one per hour) and drink hydrating water in between alcoholic drinks to avoid dehydration which is the major cause of hangovers.
 You can easily make festive non-alcoholic drinks with plain mineral water by adding lime, mint and berries.
 Alcohol is rapidly absorbed on an empty stomach, so be sure to always eat something when you are having a drink.
 Women who are pregnant or planning to get pregnant should completely avoid alcohol.
 Supplementing with a multivitamin that contains good amounts of B vitamins is also a good idea to support your health especially at this time of year.

 With all the socialising that comes with the festive season, many people not only drink too much but often end up eating too much food and more of the wrong kinds of food.
 Finger foods at functions are often high in refined flour products and sugar and may be cooked in trans fats.
 Try to avoid foods with artificial flavours, colours and preservatives which stress the liver and kidneys.
 Choose where possible healthy options such as raw vegies with dips, cheese, wholemeal pitta breads, succhi, fruit platters and nuts.
 Avoid over eating by not eating lots of nibbles before dinner.
 When planning your menus think about choosing lighter alternatives such as fresh seafood, salads, fruit and cheese instead of a hot, traditional festive lunch or dinner.
 Also try to keep up your exercise routine, and think of swimming when the weather is too hot for other exercise.